-In Emor's opening lines the Holy One lays out some important instructions for Moshe to speak prophetically over the kohanim, the sons of Aharon.
-These instructions are Phase I instructions - for forerunners.
+In Emor's opening lines the Holy One lays out some important instructions for Moshe to speak prophetically over the forerunner group He identifies as the kohanim, the sons of Aharon.
+The instructions that are given to this group are Phase I instructions - for forerunners and trail blazers.
 The Holy One's plan is to use the prophetic empowerments inherent in these instructions to transition/elevate/graduate the two surviving sons of Aharon - Elazar and Itamar - from one spiritual level (the level of ordination, the very beginning of service as "friends of the Bride") to another, more responsible, level - a level that is closer to the fulfillment of their purpose.